-States preliminary to induction into military service."
+Under the prior law the definition of "military service" included language referring to "periods of training or education under the supervision of the United States preliminary to induction into military service."
 Under the SCRA, persons on active duty and attending a service school are covered, while persons attending training prior to entering active duty, such as officer candidates, may not be covered.
-It is unclear, for example, whether "active military service" under 10 U.S.C. § 101(d) covers training as a member of the Reserve Officer Training Corps13 or attendance at a military academy.14
+It is unclear, for example, whether "active military service" under 10 U.S.C. §101(d) covers training as a member of the Reserve Officer Training Corps or attendance at a military academy.

-'Period of military service'.
-A servicemember's "period of military service" begins when he or she enters military service and ends on the date of release from military service or upon death during military service.
+'Period of military service'-A servicemember's "period of military service" begins when he or she enters military service and ends on the date of release from military service or upon death during military service.

-'Dependent'.
-"Dependent" is defined as a servicemember's spouse or child (as defined for purposes of veterans' benefits, in 38 U.S.C. § 10115), or another individual for whom the servicemember provided more than one half of the support in the 180 days prior to an application for relief under the act.
-This language appears to codify courts' treatment of the term "dependent" as relating to financial dependency rather than strict familial relationships.16
+'Dependent'-"Dependent" is defined as a servicemember's spouse or child (as defined for purposes of veterans' benefits, in 38 U.S.C. §101), or another individual for whom the servicemember provided more than one half of the support in the 180 days prior to an application service" while participating in the delayed entry program.
+Therefore a contract concluded while in the program is not covered because it is treated under the SCRA as a pre-service contract.).